Shaunwei/RealChar/README.md

 ## 🎲 Community
 - Join us on [Discord](https://discord.gg/e4AYNnFg2F)

+## Change Log

+-   Added Llama2-7b-chat-hf as an option for cost effective dev & test.

+-   Switched from assistly-kubernetes to realchar-dev, which is my own Firebase and GCP storage, for experimenting and testing.

 ## Dev Notes
 -   Seems the local deployment does not work well without auth system.
 There's authentication checks throughout `restful_routes.py` to ensure user is signed-in, and requires a working Firebase auth service to verify that.